The 2022 Imaging Self courses will be run through Badger Summer Scholars. Please see the Badger Summer Scholars Imaging Self offerings:

 Work with artists to build your portfolio, earn college credit

-Imaging Self is a program to learn about yourself through artistic expression, work with practicing artists and faculty, and get to know UW-Madison.
-You will earn two college credits as you explore how you see yourself and how others see you, using different art forms and mediums to ask and answer questions, solve problems, and present your ideas.
+Imaging Self is a program to learn about yourself through artistic expression, work with practicing artists and faculty and get to know UW–Madison.
+You will explore how you see yourself and how others see you, using different art forms and mediums to ask and answer questions, solve problems and present your ideas.

 Who it’s for

-This program is open to high school juniors and seniors of all skill and experience levels.
+This program is open to all students in grades 9-12 of all skill and experience levels.
 The main requirement is an interest in art and self-expression.
-To apply, you must be a junior or senior in the fall of 2020 and have a GPA of 3.00 or higher.

 What you will experience

-You will enroll in Integrated Arts 330 and select one of three tracks: visual art, dance, or theater.
-During the program, you will live in Bradley Hall, located on campus, along the shore of Lake Mendota.
-A fellow program participant will be your roommate.
+When you apply, you will select one of three tracks: visual art, dance, or theater.
 Mornings will be spent immersing yourself in the artistic discipline of your choice while working in small groups to improve your craft and develop a strong portfolio.
 In the afternoon, you will work in larger groups where you will practice combining different artistic mediums.
 In the process, you will build your knowledge about art as an academic pursuit and a reflection of society.
-Plus, earn college credit and gain experience with artistic disciplines you might like to study in college.
+Plus, gain experience with artistic disciplines you might like to study in college.

 An important part of the program is working with practicing artists such as dancers, actors, stage technicians, and visual artists to explore and express your concept of self and collaborate with each other to put together a final showcase for your friends and family.
 You will examine the choices you make in representing yourself and how different artistic mediums can illuminate these choices.
 You will also analyze the ways different art forms-and your daily life-illustrate principles of design, become familiar with the college application process and learn about writing an effective college essay.